Grab a Margarita and your computer and download DARK NEST!

 So sometimes, you will hear Persebunny reports, as "Bunny thinks..."

-Award winning, Barnes & Noble bestselling author of the STRANGELY BEAUTIFUL, the MAGIC MOST FOUL and the ETERNA FILES series of Gothic Victorian Fantasy novels for adults and teens.
+Actress, playwright and award winning, Barnes & Noble bestselling author of the STRANGELY BEAUTIFUL, the MAGIC MOST FOUL and the ETERNA FILES series of Gothic Victorian Fantasy novels for adults and teens.
 Her books have been translated into many languages and chosen for multiple book club editions.
 Four time Prism Award winner for excellence in her genre.
-Actress (Member AEA, SAG-AFTRA), Playwright, Goth, Proud Slytherin and Lady Malfoy, Caretaker of rescued lab rabbit, vegetarian, lives with a charming gent in NYC, devotee of all things 19th century, owner of more corsets than is sensible, loves nothing more than a good ghost story and a stroll through a graveyard.
-Can wield a mean sword.
-And wand.
-Deputy Kellion in the forthcoming Auror's Tale.
+Actress (Member AEA, SAG-AFTRA), lifelong Perky Goth, vegetarian, devotee of all things 19th century, owner of more corsets than is sensible, loves nothing more than a good ghost story (she works for Boroughs of the Dead tour company) and a long stroll through a beautiful graveyard.
+Passionate advocate of Gothic Literature at conventions, symposiums and schools around the country.
+A proud member of performer unions AEA and SAG-AFTRA, she works often in film and television on shows such as Boardwalk Empire.

 "Leanna Renee Hieber rules with an iron fist and a tiny black hat." - author Sam Sykes